-A society is not neutral; it is the result of traditions, beliefs, particular developments and the choices of those who have dominated it.
+A society is not neutral; it is the result of traditions, beliefs, particular developments, and the choices of those who govern.

 You may have realized that some countries emphasize one value over another.
-Let’s look at four values that shape four very different societies: mana, philotemo, culture and money.
+Let’s look at four values that shape four very different societies: mana, philotimo, culture, and money.

 Mana: the first principle of Polynesian societies

-Mana corresponds to prestige, spiritual or magical strength, vigour, bravery.
+Mana corresponds to prestige, spiritual, or magical strength, vigour, bravery.
 It is a set of things that cannot be translated into other languages without the meaning being somewhat corrupted.
-It has been the leaven of societies in the South Pacific for millennia.
+It has been a driving force for societies in the South Pacific for millennia.
 These societies often went to war.
-There were many ways to increase mana: war, human sacrifice and sex.
+There were many ways to increase mana: war, human sacrifice, and sex.
 This explains why sexuality is not as taboo in Polynesia as it is in other regions, despite Christianization.

-At the top of the social pyramid were the priests, then came the warriors and the rest of the population according to their link – through their profession – with the possible acquisition of mana.
-This structure is very similar to the one prevailing in Europe before the so-called modern era.
-The fundamental difference is that there is a kind of social elevator for those who are able to demonstrate their bravery by, for example, knocking down a warrior.
-That said, slavery was practised there and it is rare for a slave to be able to claim the rank of warrior, since very often they are former enemy warriors taken prisoner, so they have been deprived of their mana and are dehumanized.
+At the top of the social pyramid were priests, below them warriors, and then the rest of the population according to each individual’s ability, through his profession, to acquire mana.
+This structure is very similar to the one that prevailed in Europe before the so-called modern era.
+The fundamental difference is that there was a kind of social elevator for those who are able to demonstrate bravery by, for example, defeating an enemy warrior.
+That said, slavery was practised there and it was rare for a slave to be able to claim the rank of warrior, since very often they were former enemy warriors taken prisoner, deprived of their mana and therefore dehumanized.

-Philotemo is a term that has no equivalent in other languages.
-It literally means “the love of honour”, but this is an inaccurate translation because the word “honour” has different meanings in different languages and countries.
-Philotemo is selfless love, it is the highest love according to the Greek conception.
-Someone who has philotemo means that he is willing, for example, to sacrifice himself for his community, without expecting anything in return.
-It corresponds to loving-kindness, it is a kind of Christian love mixed with the flamboyant love of the Greek warriors of yesteryear.
-There is panache in the philotemo.
-Greece is often criticised for not meeting European budgetary requirements.
-This is partly due to the fact that its society still places the philotemo above all else.
+Philotimo is a term that has no equivalent in other languages.
+It literally means “the love of honour”, but this is an often inaccurate translation since the word “honour” has different meanings in different languages and countries.
+Philotimo is selfless love; it is the highest love, according to the Greek conception.
+One who has philotimo is willing, for example, to sacrifice himself for his community, without expecting anything in return.
+It corresponds to loving kindness, a kind of Christian love mixed with the flamboyant love of the Greek warriors of yesteryear.
+There is panache in philotimo.
+Greece has often been criticised for not meeting European budgetary requirements.
+This is partly due to the fact that its society still places philotimo above all else.

-Erudition and culture has always been the prerogative of idle, let alone dominant, human groups.
-In order to read, write or learn, one has to be relieved of laborious constraints such as working the land.
-This explains why, in France for example, the fact of possessing literary knowledge is still a sign – unfairly – of belonging to the upper echelons of society.
-Culture was the most refined and immediate social filter: by discussing for a few moments with someone you can validate or not their knowledge of references specific to the ruling class.
-Culture is a strong elitist marker in France even today, you can’t erase 1500 years of a three-year system.
+Scholarship and culture have always been prerogatives of sedentary human groups.
+In order to read, write, or learn, one first must be relieved of laborious constraints such as working the land.
+This explains why, in France for example, the possession of literary knowledge is still a sign – unfairly – of belonging to the upper echelons of society.
+Culture was the most refined and immediate social filter: by discussing for a few moments with someone you could validate or refute their knowledge of references specific to the ruling class.
+Culture is a strong elitist marker in France even today; one can’t erase 1500 years of a tri-functional system.
 That said, culture as an aristocratic marker has appeared quite recently if you look at the history of France.
-It appears at the moment when there is a massive passage from a nobility of sword (warrior) to a nobility of dress (and salon).
-There comes a time when nobles are no longer assigned mostly to military functions, they have to convert into administrative staff in which the king takes more and more local power away from them.
-The centralisation of power in France had the effect of turning the nobles into courtiers for part of the time, and the sword became the pen.
+This is illustrated in the conspicuous transition from the nobles of the sword (warrior) to the nobles of the robe (and salon).
+There came a time when the majority of nobles were no longer assigned to military positions.
+They instead were relegated to administrative staff, allowing the king to take more and more local power away from them.
+The centralization of power in France had the effect of turning the nobles into courtiers at least partially, and thus the sword became the pen.